 As much as the team at 2Marketing loves our work, even we must admit it can be difficult at times.
 In the world of digital marketing things are constantly changing, and as industry experts we have to move fast to keep up.
 Running successful marketing campaigns is not an easy task, so imagine how much more difficult it gets when you’re fenced in by laws and restrictions.

 You might be thinking that marijuana would sell itself, and that could be true in some cases.
-But the truth is that the cannabis community is a competitive market.
+But the cannabis community is a competitive market.
 To make an impact in it, you need to do something to stand out… just not the wrong thing.

 Answering these questions will give you an idea of who your target audience is and what it’ll take for them to fall in love with your brand.
-In most cases, some combination of the following strategies will be effective.
+In most cases, some combination of the strategies outlined here will be effective.

 Much like the best vegetables (and the best cannabis), the best marijuana marketing campaigns will have powerful organic and local elements.
 By “organic” we mean a focus on content creation vs. paid traffic.
 By focusing on your local area first, you’ll be able to find more support and save on some shipping expenses.

 Content creation is the cornerstone of most organic campaigns, but it’s important to get creative in the cannabis space.
 It’s also important to consult a lawyer / legal counsel and make sure you’re doing everything you can to be in compliance with legislation.
 Here are some great ways to get started locally: